RTS2/rts2/scripts/rts2saf/sphinx/installation.rst

  INSERT INTO scripts values ('5', 'YOUR_CAMERA_NAME', ' exe /usr/local/bin/rts2saf_focus.py E 1 ');

 where ``YOUR_CAMERA_NAME`` is either ``C0`` or is the name configured in ``/etc/rts2/devices``.
-If an authorized connection to XMLRPC, this is the default in ``rts2.ini``, is mandatory create an RTS2 user:
+If an authorized connection to HTTPD, this is the default in ``rts2.ini``, is mandatory, create an RTS2 user:

 .. code-block:: bash

- postgres@localhost:~$ rts2-user -a YOUR_RTS2_USER # recommendation use default user: rts2saf
+ postgres@localhost:~$ rts2-user -a YOUR_RTS2_HTTPD_USERNAME # recommendation use default user: rts2saf
  User password: YOUR_PASSWD
  User email (can be left empty): YOUR_REAL_EMAIL@some.host # in case RTS2 sends emails